What The April 2026 Tax Changes Mean For You

 8. Employment Allowance

-Employment Allowance allows eligible employers to reduce their annual National Insurance liability up to the annual allowance amount.
+Employment Allowance allows eligible employers to reduce their annual National Insurance liability up to the annual allowance amount which is £10,500 per tax year.

 .